Galapagos Packing List

-The climate and conditions of Quito are quite different than the Galapagos, so pack for versatility.
+The climate and conditions of Guayaquil are quite different than the Galapagos, so pack for versatility.

 Galapagos, located on the equator, is nearly always warm and the islands experience 2 seasons: